lf-edge/eve/docs/DEBUGGING.md

 # reboot and enjoy updates to the pillar container
 ```

+## pprof access

+pprof can be enabled with `eve http-debug`; now zedbox listens on port 6543 which can be forwarded f.e. with edge-view.
+Information on how to use pprof can be found here: <https://pkg.go.dev/net/http/pprof>

 ## Keyboard/console access

 For security reasons the USB ports are disabled by default.
 The only exception is during hardware onboarding when an override file might be needed from a USB stick to do the initial network configuration as specified in in [DEVICE-CONNECTIVITY](DEVICE-CONNECTIVITY.md).
 During that onboarding USB keyboard access is currently also allowed.
 However, the USB access does not start until the pillar container is started.